Can Multiple Parties Be Responsible for a Trucking Accident?

-If you or a loved one were injured in a truck accident caused by the negligent actions of truck drivers or the trucking company, know that you likely can recover compensation for any losses.
-Learn more about what a Philadelphia truck accident lawyer can do for you to recover losses for your truck accident injuries.
+If you or a loved one were injured in a truck accident caused by the negligent actions of a truck driver or the trucking company, know that you likely can recover compensation for any losses.
+An experienced truck accident lawyer at Munley Law Personal Injury Attorneys can investigate the crash and identify all defendants.
+Learn more about how a Philadelphia truck accident lawyer can help you recover losses for your truck accident injuries.

-Though truck accidents are not at all uncommon, determining liability in truck accident cases continues to be a complex issue and one a Philadelphia truck accident lawyer can help you navigate.
+Though truck accidents are not at all uncommon, determining liability in truck accident cases continues to be a complex issue.
+Truck accident cases can have multiple defendants.
+There can also be disputes about who caused the crash.
+A Philadelphia truck accident lawyer can help you navigate these issues and get the compensation you need.
+We work with investigators, experts, and advanced technology to determine liability in your truck accident case.

-While a passenger vehicle driver can be liable for a truck accident due to negligence, not following highway rules, intoxication, etc., more often than not, liability often is with the truck driver, the trucking companies, or another party.
+While a passenger vehicle driver can be liable for a truck accident due to negligence, not following highway rules, intoxication, etc., liability often is with the truck driver, the trucking companies, or another party.

 When the Truck Driver is at Fault

-Whenever truck drivers willingly get behind the wheel of the semi truck and begin to operate the vehicle negligently, resulting in a Philadelphia truck accident, they can be held liable for an accident.
+Whenever truck drivers get behind the wheel of the semi truck, they have an immense responsibility to drive carefully.
+If a truck driver is negligent or fails to drive with reasonable care, they can be held liable for a truck accident.

 Though truck driver negligence is one of the leading cause of truck accidents, some of the most common causes of truck accidents where truck drivers may be found liable include: